Why Would I Want Them Back? Wrestling With Reconciliation After Deep Hurt

 Wrestling with the Desire to Persevere

 I don’t have a very satisfactory answer.
 In fact, like any good coach, I answer the question with deeper questions.
-Here’s the common story:
+Here’s a story that captures the shape of it well, even if the details of yours look different:

 My wife walked out on me three years ago, just a few days before our 23rd anniversary.
 She said she didn’t love me, that she never really had.
 She said she was tired of being a fake, and now that our children were grown and on their own, she wanted to make a new life for herself.
 Both my wife and I are Christians, and I told her I will not finalize the divorce, but leave that up to her.
 I don’t want that on my head.
 I took on her debts, let her take what she wanted, and have kept the door open for her to come home because that is what I thought I was supposed to do.